Trying to work out where to stay on Jeju Island in South Korea? Here are the top areas and hotels for you to check out when you’re planning your trip…

 4. J2 Family Hotel – Jeju City

 You may go for a hike and see the Cheonjeyeon Waterfalls and visit Alive Museum as well.
-A very unique Teddy Bear Museum might also be interesting.
+The unique Teddy Bear Museum is also interesting!

 Only 750 m from the well-visited beach in the Jungmun, Grand Josun is a delightful estate featuring an onsite restaurant, three fantastic outdoor swimming pools (including a heated indoor pool), and a gym with plenty of machines.

-It is surrounded by greenery and well-tucked away from the road which means total serenity.
+It’s surrounded by greenery and well tucked away from the road which means total serenity.
 You can take a fun exploration at Yeomiji Botanical Garden.
-For family travellers, you’d be amazed at the cute and colour children’s room with playful beds, there is also a fun play area for kids to enjoy.
+For family travellers, you’d be amazed at the cute and colour children’s room with playful beds, there’s also a fun play area for kids to enjoy.

-The Seaes Hotel & Resort offers a place to stay on Jeju Island where you will feel like you are in a tropical garden.
-The rooms are modern yet once you pull the shades from the window, you will be greeted with trees, plants, and beautiful flowers.
+The Seaes Hotel & Resort offers a place to stay on Jeju Island to feel like you’re in a tropical garden.
+The rooms are modern yet once you pull the shades from the window, you’ll be greeted with trees, plants, and beautiful flowers.

 The beach is only a 10-minute walk but if you feel like staying within the resort, you can have a nice little picnic in the garden or visit the sauna that overlooks the garden.
 To make it even better, each room has a very own private pool, order some fruit and wine – it’s a total romantic spot or a relaxing area to spend your day after a long hike.

 This perfect lodging on Jeju Island will make you feel like you are on a ranch in the middle of the island.